 It is recommended to perform an analysis in the schematic design phase to determine which durability elements should be included in the design of a parking structure.
+These elements include sealers, deck coatings, additives. corrosion inhibitors, and concrete epoxy coated Traffic bearing elastomeric membranes should be reinforcement. installed, at minimum, on the top deck and over occupied spaces.
+Construction joints between elevated slab placements shall be tooled and sealed with a two-component polyurethane sealant on all floors where no membrane is applied.
+Self-leveling and non-sag sealants should be used where appropriate.

-These elements include sealers, deck coatings, concrete additives, corrosion inhibitors, and epoxy coated reinforcement.
-Durable parking structures also require quality concrete (low water-to-cement ratio), adequate concrete cover, proper concrete curing, and good drainage.
+Durable parking structures also require quality concrete (low water-tocement ratio), adequate concrete cover, proper concrete curing, and good drainage.
 Tradeoffs between initial costs and long-term maintenance costs should be considered.
 Enhanced durability systems should be provided in areas with severe exposure, such as supported structure near vehicular entries and snow storage areas on the roof level.
 Deck coatings (membrane) are recommended over occupied space and over electrical and storage rooms.

 The design of a parking structure should at a minimum conform to the intent of American Concrete Institute's Guide for the Design of Durable Parking Structures (ACI 362).
-The design life of a parking structure should be 60 years.
+The design life of an open parking structure should be 60 years, anything longer is unrealistic unless it is a completely enclosed facility.